Quantization for the mixtures of uniform distributions on connected and disconnected line segments: Mixed distribution with support the union of the disconnected line segments and

 \begin{exam} For $p=\frac 1{1000}$, we have

 In fact,

 \end{exam}

-\begin{remark} By the results in Subsection~\ref{subsec44} and Subsection~\ref{sec55}, we see that for $p=\frac{1}{100}$ and $p=\frac 1{1000}$ the optimal sets of two-means do not contain any point from $J_1$, but for $p=\frac 25$ it contains a point from $J_1$.
-Moreover, we see that for $p=\frac 1{100}$ and $p=\frac 25$ the optimal sets of three-means contain points from $J_1$, but for $p=\frac1{1000}$, the optimal set of three-means, and four-means do not contain any point from $J_1$.
+\begin{remark} By the results in Subsection~\ref{subsec44} and Subsection~\ref{sec55}, we see that for $p=\frac{1}{100}$ and $p=\frac 1{1000}$ the optimal sets of two-means do not contain any element from $J_1$, but for $p=\frac 25$ it contains an element from $J_1$.
+Moreover, we see that for $p=\frac 1{100}$ and $p=\frac 25$ the optimal sets of three-means contain elements from $J_1$, but for $p=\frac1{1000}$, the optimal set of three-means, and four-means do not contain any element from $J_1$.
 Using the similar technique as given in Subsection~\ref{subsec44}, it can be shown that Lemma~\ref{lemma1111} and Proposition~\ref{prop2121}, and Theorem~\ref{th3232} are also true for $p=\frac 25$ and $p=\frac{1}{1000}$.
 The main difference is that for $p=\frac 1{100}$, they are true for all $n\geq 3$, but for $p=\frac 25$, they are true for all $n\geq 2$, on the other hand, for $p=\frac 1{1000}$ they are true for all $n\geq 5$. \end{remark} Let us now give the following conjecture and the open problems.